andriniaina/FsMocks/README.md

 open System.Collections
 open FsMocks.Syntax
-// create mock object and repository use mock = new FsMockRepository()	// use the keyword 'let' instead of 'use' if you don't want verification (But why would you want that anyway?) let mylist1:IList = mock.strict []
+// create mock object and repository use mock = new FsMockRepository()	// use the keyword 'let' instead of 'use' if you don't want automatic verification (But why would you want that anyway?) let mylist1:IList = mock.strict []

 // define mock statements